edwardUL99/StudSysCpp/README.md

        An administrator to login and do the following:
        Create module/course/lecturer/student
        Delete module/course/lecturer/student
-       Version 1.0 does not currently allow editing these, they have to be removed and then created with updated info The System has methods to update each entity however so it would be very easy to have it in Version 2.0
+       Version 1.0 does not currently allow editing these (or only in a very limited manner), they have to be removed and then created with updated info
+       The System has methods to update each entity however so it would be very easy to have it in later versions

 ## How to login:
    1. On the WelcomeScreen follow the instructions to login as Lecturer or Student